 Catering for special diets and allergies

 Please let your child's school know if they have any special dietary requirements.
 Pupils with specific food-related conditions such as coeliac, milk/egg/dairy free and lactose intolerance can be catered for if we are provided with a diet sheet from the pupil's dietitian, hospital or GP.
 If we can, we will accommodate specific dietary needs from our standard menu and ingredient range.
-We do not knowingly serve foods containing peanuts or tree nuts.
-If any specialist dietary preparations and prescription foods are required these will need to be supplied by the pupil's parent or carer.
+We do not serve foods containing peanuts or tree nuts.
+All Special Diets are provided in line with Allergen legislation.
+We have a formal allergen process which is available on request.

 Certificated Halal meat is available in most schools where there is a requirement.
 Copies of certificates are available on request.

 All our Kitchen Managers are craft trained chefs and have the opportunity to conduct further development through Apprenticeships.

 We steam, bake, roast using Combination ovens in the main.
 We do not fry except on Fridays